Skip to main content

 What is ROI?
 How to Calculate Return on Investments?

-What Is ROI and How to Calculate Investment Returns?
+What is ROI and How to Calculate Investment Returns?

 ROI shows how much profit or loss an investment generates relative to its cost, helping compare performance across different investment options.